meghnasw/WGS_pipeline/01_wgs/local/README.md

 This part of the pipeline runs locally (your laptop or desktop).

 Goal:
+- Re-clone the repo locally
+- Copy results from the cluster
-- Summarize all WGS results
+- Summarize WGS results into tables
-- Generate summary metrics tables
 - Launch the Shiny dashboard

 This does NOT require Slurm.